Updates

 Introduction

-It’s held up remarkably well since I bought it all the way back in 2007-2008.
-It’s just about the most rugged and heavy piece of equipment I have in my studio.
-It feels like a 5 lb. dumbbell!
+It held up remarkably well since I bought it all the way back in 2007-2008 and was just about the most rugged and heavy piece of equipment I had in my studio.

 This condenser microphone paired with an audio interface and XLR cable provides what you’ll need to quickly get started recording, well, anything!